adamkarvonen/chess_llm_interpretability/README.md

 # Testing

 To run the end to end test suite, run `pytest -s` from the root directory.
-This will train and test probes end to end on the 8 layer model, including comparing expected accuracy to actual accuracy within some tolerance.
-It takes around 12 minutes.
+This will first train and test probes end to end on the 8 layer model, including comparing expected accuracy to actual accuracy within some tolerance.
+Then it will test out board state interventions.
+It takes around 14 minutes.
 The `-s` flag is so you can see the training updates and gauge progress.

 # References